linode/docs/docs/guides/troubleshooting/troubleshooting-basic-connection-issues/index.md

 ### The Linode Shell (Lish)

-[*Lish*](/docs/platform/manager/using-the-linode-shell-lish/) is a shell that provides access to your Linode's serial console.
+[*Lish*](/docs/guides/using-the-lish-console/) is a shell that provides access to your Linode's serial console.
 Lish does not establish a network connection to your Linode, so you can use it when your networking is down or SSH is inaccessible.
 Much of your troubleshooting for basic connection issues will be performed from the Lish console.

-To learn about Lish in more detail, and for instructions on how to connect to your Linode via Lish, review the [Using the Linode Shell (Lish)](/docs/platform/manager/using-the-linode-shell-lish/) guide.
-In particular, [using your web browser](/docs/platform/manager/using-the-linode-shell-lish/#use-a-web-browser) is a fast and simple way to access Lish.
+To learn about Lish in more detail, and for instructions on how to connect to your Linode via Lish, review the [Using the Lish Console](/docs/guides/using-the-lish-console/) guide.
+In particular, [using your web browser](/docs/guides/using-the-lish-console/#through-the-cloud-manager-weblish) is a fast and simple way to access Lish.

 ### MTR